tannusingh05/Netflix_Streaming_Dashboard-_Power-BI_Project/README.md

 ✅ Learned advanced **data modeling** and **DAX implementation**.
 ✅ Enhanced storytelling using data visualization.
 ✅ Experienced full **ETL (Extract, Transform, Load)** pipeline from dataset to insights.
-✅ Built a visually appealing report suitable for a **data analytics portfolio project**.

 ---